missive-app/docs/_posts/2018-02-07-introduction.markdown

 layout: post
 title:  "Introduction to Missive"
 date:   2018-02-07 21:36:48 +0000
+excerpt: >
+  This introduction gives a simple overview of what the Missive system does, and who the intended audience is.
 ---

 Welcome to the Missive project.
 The aim of this project is to give a simple way for